-These woods are in Rock Creek Park, not too far from my apartment in northwestern DC.
 After receiving my law degree from New York University nearly a quarter-century ago, I returned to Washington and searched for a opportunity in environmental advocacy.
 Following a summer spent volunteering with the campaign to protect Alaska's wilderness, I arrived at Earthjustice (then known as the Sierra Club Legal Defense Fund), and began an association that has lasted twenty-two years so far.
 My work here has spanned five presidential administrations and a wide variety of important issues—most prominently, protecting people and the environment from pollution of our air and water.

 In the last decade, I've been especially pleased to see our work expand to address our regional environment here in the Washington metropolitan area.
 As important as our national cases are, our local cases have an immediacy that is very gratifying.
 I can actually go walk in parkland that, but for our work and that of our clients, would have been marred by various ill-advised projects such as highways and theme parks.
 At the same time, I can look into the still-muddy waters of the Anacostia—Washington's forgotten "other" river—and see the challenges ahead.